ryanjackson22/RefactoringHashTables/original_src/original_README.md

 ### macOS and GNU/Linux

 CD to the appropriate directory and run `make` and `./assignment6` to run all of the tests.
-Run `make clean` to remove all objects files, and the executable.
+Run `make clean` to removeElement all objects files, and the executable.

 ### Windows

 From the start menu (assuming you have installed Visual Studio 2019) open the "Developer Command Prompt."
 CD to the appropriate directory and run `nmake` and `assignment6` to run all of the tests.
-Run `nmake clean` to remove all objects files, and the executable.
+Run `nmake clean` to removeElement all objects files, and the executable.

 ## Checklist for Submission